reggi/writing/2015-07-19-address-api.md

   >>> [update]
 ```

 Now all requests for "Office" will go to "Parents House".
-Note that `webhooks` aren't sent to every authorized `Third-Party-App` (and `Site`) on delete and update.
-Webhooks would only be sent to `Third-Party-Apps` (and `Sites`) that have `webhooks` enabled and in which there is a `buffer time` for a specific product.
+Note that `webhooks` aren't sent to every authorized `Third-Party-App` (and `Site`) on delete and update. `Webhooks` would only be sent to `Third-Party-Apps` (and `Sites`) that have `webhooks` enabled and in which there is a `buffer time` for a specific product.

+## Conclusion

+I, like many this day and age, love the idea of modularizing everything, breaking things up into tiny manageable bits, rather then a full-fledged large system.
+Does the same go for your data and the things we do online?
+I for one don't wanna put my address in every time I need to purchase something.
+Most browsers and lastpass have form-fillers where you can save your address and auto populate it, this doesn't help with globally updating, but it works.
+Then there's the awkward-ness of asking someone for their address.
+How do you do that if you have to ask 100 people for their address to send them a wedding invitation?
+That's a simple weekend app waiting to happen.

+Do we want all this data in one place?
+The last thing we want is someone getting hold of the addresses of a specific demographic of people, and doing something malicious.
+With this data all in one system, security is really important.

+Why hasn't this been done yet?
+Is it not all the way there?
+Is it not worth just managing addreses?
+Google, Facebook, Amazon could all easily implement this and it would be adopted fast.

+Is there no money in the idea?
+I'm not sure about this one, yes you're providing a vast network capable of supplying data to most of the web.
+With that data comes a lot of information.

+Is there no interest in addresses?
+Because I think the contrary, especially with the prospect of drones flying around delivering packages for people.
+Imagine an in-flight re-route message to a drone carrying a package?
+That would be pretty cool.

+Well I'm going to leave this here and think about it.
+I'm open to feedback and ideas. [@thomasreggi](https://twitter.com/thomasreggi)